 What recommends the alt-right is that its targets and detractors are rattled more by its truths than by its falsehoods.
 Like the fish who in David Foster Wallace’s retelling inquires of his companion, “What the hell is water?”, Americanism’s acolytes carry no party card that they’re aware of.
 So the alt-right is a genuine red-pill, an unflinching gaze into the post-American abyss.
 But by giving it its moment, Hillary (who feeds as voraciously on the exsanguinated phantom of flyover fascism as she does upon the stem cells forfending her convalescence) unwittingly plunged the knife in and twisted: naming is the origin of all particular things, and after summer must come autumn.
-But until the cognitive dissonance of WNs jockeying for publicity at the trough of common denominator discourse asserts itself, their Apostle to the Gentiles will always be Milo.
+But until the cognitive dissonance of WNs jockeying for publicity at the trough of approved discourse asserts itself, their Apostle to the Gentiles will always be Milo.